pomerium/pomerium/docs/docs/topics/device-identity.md

 # Device Identity

-One of the core components of the zero-trust security model is **device identity**, which is the ability for a device to have a unique, unclonable identity string that can be authenticated and factored into access control decisions.
-This topic page covers the concept of device identity, and how it applies to the zero-trust model.
+One of the core components of the zero trust security model is **device identity**, which is the ability for a device to have a unique, unclonable identity string that can be authenticated and factored into access control decisions.
+This topic page covers the concept of device identity, and how it applies to the zero trust model.

 ## Why Device Identity Is Important